satyasanthi25/ServEase/README.md

 Implement caching, reminders, and reports using Redis and Celery.
 Design Frontend using Vue.js and Bootstrap:

-Build responsive, user-friendly interfaces for all roles.
+Build responsive, user-friendly interfaces for all roles